What is Embeda and how is it used?

 Life-threatening Respiratory Depression

-Respiratory depression, including fatal cases, may occur with use of EMBEDA.
+Serious, life-threatening, or fatal respiratory depression may occur with use of EMBEDA.
 Monitor for respiratory depression, especially during initiation of EMBEDA or following a dose increase.
-Instruct patients to swallow EMBEDA capsules whole or to sprinkle the contents of the capsule on applesauce and swallow immediately without chewing.
-Crushing, dissolving, or chewing the pellets within the capsule can cause rapid release and absorption of a potentially fatal dose of morphine.
+Instruct patients to swallow EMBEDA capsules whole, or to sprinkle the contents of the capsule on applesauce and swallow immediately without chewing.
+Crushing, chewing, or dissolving EMBEDA can cause rapid release and absorption of a potentially fatal dose of morphine [see WARNINGS AND PRECAUTIONS].

 Interaction with Alcohol

-EMBEDA capsules are for oral use and contain pellets of morphine sulfate and naltrexone hydrochloride at a ratio of 100:4.
+EMBEDA extended-release capsules are for oral use and contain pellets of morphine sulfate and naltrexone hydrochloride at a ratio of 100:4.
 Morphine sulfate is an agonist and naltrexone hydrochloride is an antagonist at the mu-opioid receptor.

-Each EMBEDA capsule contains the following inactive ingredients common to all strengths: talc, ammonio methacrylate copolymer, sugar spheres, ethylcellulose, sodium chloride, polyethylene glycol, hydroxypropyl cellulose, dibutyl sebacate, methacrylic acid copolymer, diethyl phthalate, magnesium stearate, sodium lauryl sulfate, and ascorbic acid.
+Each EMBEDA extended-release capsule contains the following inactive ingredients common to all strengths: talc, ammonio methacrylate copolymer, sugar spheres, ethylcellulose, sodium chloride, polyethylene glycol, hydroxypropyl cellulose, dibutyl sebacate, methacrylic acid copolymer, diethyl phthalate, magnesium stearate, sodium lauryl sulfate, and ascorbic acid.